Keyboards

 Key Takeaway

-RGB is present and functional, but three sources agree the backlighting is noticeably dimmer than the original K3.
-If shine-through lighting is a priority, this will disappoint.
+RGB is present and functional, but lolvvv.com confirmed the V2 is actually dimmer than the original, and two sources say to skip it if vibrant lighting is a priority.

 Key Takeaway